TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 VLAOrga will be developed as a fully fledged web application.
 This includes the client being able to interact with the program via our device-adapting frontend that can be viewed using any modern browser.
 The main processing and synchronization will happen in the backend, a part of our software that will handle most of our program logic.
-This backend will run on a server like the Synology NAS of the VLA but is in general not limited by the used server as long as it meets the minimum requirements..
+This backend will run on a server like the Synology NAS of the VLA but is in general not limited by the used server as long as it meets the minimum requirements.

-The backend will be compatible with any modern operating system with a reliabel internet connection due to the usage of the de-facto containerization standard Docker.
+The backend will be compatible with any modern operating system with a reliabel internet connection due to the usage of the containerization standard Docker.

-Development of the frontend will use well established tools like React and TypeScript.
+Development of the frontend will use well established tools like a frontend framwork, e.g. React, and TypeScript.
-The backend will be written in a Java Framework like Spring Boot, allowing for object oriented programming and the definition of clear module interfaces.
+The backend will be written in a Java Framework, e.g. Spring Boot, allowing for object oriented programming and the definition of clear module interfaces.

 As discussed and agreed upon with the VLA, the development and documentation of this software will be found on GitHub (<https://github.com/TUDa-VLAOrga/VLAOrga>).